 EMMA; Format for Filings with the MSRB.
-Until otherwise designated by the MSRB or the SEC, any information or notices submitted to the MSRB in compliance with Rule 15c2-12 are to be submitted through the MSRB's Electronic Municipal Market Access system, currently located at www.emma.msrb.org.
+Until otherwise designated by the MSRB or the SEC, any information or notices submitted to the MSRB in compliance with Rule 15c2-12 are to be submitted through the MSRB's Electronic Municipal Market Access system, currently located at www.emma.msrb.org, which web site is not incorporated into this Official Statement by reference.
 All notices, financial information, and operating data required by the undertaking to be provided to the MSRB must be in an electronic format as prescribed by the MSRB.
 All documents provided to the MSRB pursuant to the undertaking must be accompanied by identifying information as prescribed by the MSRB.